qiskit-community/qiskit-dynamics/docs/userguide/how_to_use_jax.rst

 4. Gotchas when using JAX with dynamics
 ---------------------------------------

-4.1 JAX must be set as the default backend before building any objects in dynamics
+4.1 JAX must be set as the default backend before building any objects in Qiskit dynamics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To get dynamics to run with JAX, it is necessary to configure dynamics